weimeilin79/katacoda-scenarios/camel-k-serving/step2.md

 We are now ready to start up the application, simply point to the OpenAPI standard document and along with the implemented Camel K application.
 Notice we are also pointing to the configuration file too.

-``kamel run --name api test/MinioCustomizer.java API.java --property-file test/minio.properties --open-api openapi.yaml -d camel-openapi-java``{{execute}}
+``kamel run --name api helper/MinioCustomizer.java camel-api/API.java --property-file camel-api/minio.properties --open-api helper/openapi.yaml -d camel-openapi-java``{{execute}}

 Wait for the integration to be running (you should see the logs streaming in the terminal window).